A Burglar’s Guide to the City

 Whether picking locks or climbing the walls of high-rise apartments, finding gaps in a museum’s surveillance routine or discussing home invasions in ancient Rome, A Burglar’s Guide to the City ensures readers will never enter a bank again without imagining how to loot the vault or walk down the street without planning the perfect getaway.

 “This is a marvelous wonder-room of a thing, an intricate, deeply researched, and brilliantly-written mad scientist’s tour of crime and how it’s bound to the world we’ve built.
 Revealing, spectacular and riveting.”Warren Ellis, New York Times bestselling author of Gun Machine

 Read an excerpt from A Burglar’s Guide to the City in The New York Times Magazine and a profile of the author in The Wall Street Journal.
 Listen to the author on NPR’s Marketplace, on Forum from KQED, on DnA from KCRW, or on The Current from the CBC.

-A Burglar’s Guide to the City is one of Amazon’s “Best Books of April 2016,” a “summer reading” pick for the Financial Times, and spent two consecutive months on the New York Times Monthly Bestseller for crime.
+A Burglar’s Guide to the City was one of Amazon’s “Best Books of April 2016,” a “summer reading” pick for the Financial Times, and spent two consecutive months on the New York Times Monthly Bestseller list for crime.